"The good building is not one that

 Postscript, September 2023

 "Yet impermanence makes house calls wherever we happen to be sitting...it urges us to take nothing for granted, and savour what we can, while we can."
-Pico Iyer, G&M, August 26th, 2023
+Pico Iyer, Globe and Mail, August 26th, 2023

 It so happens that thirty five and a half years after purchasing the Savage bungalow on Grange Road, I find myself having recently sold this gem of a house to other people.
 Hopefully they will be as discerning and respectful in their handling of it as Susan and I have tried to be!
 We are now frantically downsizing our household for an imminent move, preparing to inhabit a condo-townhouse that comes without garden responsibilities.
 And that's just as well, because I'm getting to an age where the will may still want to tackle the long list of chores, but the body is starting to have serious doubts.
 I think that all of us reach this point sooner or later in life.
 However, I remain deeply grateful for the entire experience of living in and managing this significant piece of local heritage.
 Above all, for the opportunity it gave me to build a compatible garden around it, on a site with unlimited potential.
 I was lucky to see